 CERC Corp.'s \$600 million revolving credit facility backstops its \$600 million commercial paper program.
-As of December 31, 2014, CERC Corp. had \$341 million of outstanding commercial paper.
+As of December 31, 2015, CERC Corp. had \$219 million of outstanding commercial paper with a weighted average interest rate of 0.81%.

 Securities Registered with the SEC